- This event has passed.

 WFEO International Conference on Engineering and food Security in Africa

 June 24, 2019 - June 25, 2019

-The Order of Tunisian Engineers organizes, in collaboration WFEO, an international conference on « Engineering and Food Security in Africa », that will take place in Tunis, Tunisia, 24-25 June 2019.
+The Order of Tunisian Engineers organizes, in collaboration WFEO, an international conference on « Engineering and Food Security in Africa », that will take place in the hotel El Mouradi Gammarth, Tunis, Tunisia, 24-25 June 2019.